yodahuang/notes-v2/content/ML/e-OSVOS.md

 [[../Video Object Segmentation]] (VOS) describes the task of segmenting a set of objects in each frame of a video.
 Why wouldn't a Mask R-CNN work out of the box?
 First, theres' video, so you got temporal info.
 Second, you may specify any object and ask the model to track it.

 ## Use [[Mask R-CNN]]
-Instead of using VGG-16 as [[OSVOS]], it direcly fine-tune [[Mask R-CNN]].
+Instead of using VGG-16 as [[OSVOS]], it directly fine-tune [[Mask R-CNN]].
 So a better network plus we already got the mask.
 Also use [[Lovász-Softmax loss]] and [[group normalization]]

 ## [[Meta Learning]]

 [[OSVOS]] uses transfer learning.
 Not good enough.
 Let's us [[Meta Learning]].
 Specifically, follow [[How to train your MAML]], which gives some tricks for training [[MAML]].
 Learning rate is also learned, on neuron level.

 ## Other stuff
 - Bounding Box Propagation.
-Like [[Tractor]], extend RPN proposals with detected box from previous frame, with random transformations.
+Like [[Tracktor]], extend RPN proposals with detected box from previous frame, with random transformations.
 Note that's different from [[MaskTrack]], which tries to learn that transformation.
 - [[Online adaption]].
 I don't know what this means.

 ## Ablation study everyone is waiting for